secretstartups/handbook/job-families/marketing/account-based-marketing-manager/index.html.md

 *   Ability to use GitLab.

 ## Levels
-### Account Based Marketing Manager
+### Account Based Marketing Manager (Intermediate)

+The Account Based Marketing Manager (Intermediate) reports to Manager, Marketing Campaigns.

 #### Job Grade
-The Account Based Marketing Manager is a [6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Account Based Marketing Manager (Intermediate) is a [6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Responsibilities

-- Support abm campaign logistics and campaign tactics
+- Strategize, execute, and optimize a data-driven ABM strategy to achieve sales goals
+- Develop and deploy multi-channel ABM campaigns, including crafting strategy, aligning internal teams, and project managing execution
+- Apply an experimentation mindset to ABM campaigns to drive, test, learn, and optimize
-- Help facilitate reporting and metrics on the account based marketing campaigns and tactics
+- Iterate and optimize campaigns based on results of campaigns and testing
-- Assist with account research and campaign planning, development and execution
+- Collaborate with ABM leadership team (sales and marketing interlock) to select key accounts
+- Deliver account analysis and research to drive ABM strategies
+- Provide ongoing reporting, campaign insights and pacing toward goal to stakeholders
+- Work closely with marketing ops and business ops to support high-performance ABM marketing tools and integrations
-- Partner closely with SDR and sales teams to ensure strong marketing and sales alignment.
+- Partner closely with SDR and sales teams to ensure strong marketing and sales alignment
 - Document processes and best practices in our handbook for marketing and sales teams to reference
-- Work closely with Marketing and Sales Operations to support high-performance ABM marketing technology.
-- Align and collaborate with sales and sales enablement teams to ensure SLAs for lead and campaign follow up are achieved

 #### Requirements
 - 2+ years of experience in account based marketing or similar field, with the desire to learn more about account based marketing